UP-RS-ESP/vacon.github.io/_posts/2020-12-11-Sentinel5-NOx-Air-Pollution.md

-### Key takeaways
+# Key takeaways

-- Road traffic reduction has been the primary cause of the reduction in NO<sub>2</sub> emissions during the lock-down period in Europe.
+- Road traffic reduction has been the primary cause of the decrease in NO<sub>2</sub> emissions during the lock-down period in Europe.

-- The places that have higher drops in NO<sub>2</sub> volumes during the confinement period have higher road, vessel and population densities.
+- The places that have higher decreases in NO<sub>2</sub> volumes during the confinement period have higher road, vessel, and population densities.

-- Road, vessel and population density data do not provide strong reasoning for the reduction in CO emissions due to two reasons:
+- Road, vessel, and population density data do not provide strong reasoning for the reduction in CO emissions due to several reasons:

 	1. CO is a highly dispersing gas, and therefore, it might not be a good approach to compare the geographical location of the sensed CO gas and its sources

-	1. People staying at home during lock-down could have created events that have both positive and negative effects on changes in CO emission levels.
+	2. People staying at home during lock-down could have created events that have both positive and negative effects on changes in CO emission levels.

 - It would add further insights to this analysis if the locations of the industries that contribute to a high level of NO<sub>2</sub> and CO emissions in Europe could be checked against the changes in CO and NO<sub>2</sub> emission levels in these locations during the lock-down period because 50% of the CO emissions and 8% of NO<sub>2</sub> emissions are coming from commercial institutions.